8n8/bigwebthing/README.md

 It is intended to provide a combined and improved solution to the problem of sharing messages and programs conveniently and securely.

-User data is kept on their own machine.
+User data is kept on their own machine, and never sent out unencrypted.
 Users' private crypto keys are never shared with other people.

 Users can write programs and send them to each other safely and run them safely.

 There is a message-passing server for sharing data between people.
 It stores messages till they are collected.

-The cost of running the server is met by users paying for the resources they use.
+The cost of running the server is met by users paying for the resources they use, as they use them.

+It operates on a strict whitelist-only policy, so you only receive messages from peopleon your whitelist.

 # Program structure